Journalctl: How to Read and Edit Systemd Logs

 Follow Logs

-Use the -f
+Use the

-or --follow
+or

 tag to print the most recent logs continuously:

 The output prints the logs as they generate in real-time.
-The option allows monitoring the logs with journalctl
+The option allows monitoring the logs with

 as they append.

-To exit the viewer, press CTRL+C.
+To exit the viewer, press CTRL+ C.

 Filter Log Messages Based on Priority